 After you have identified the last known good version of the primary database, use AGM to restore the primary production database from that image.

-Restore operations are detailed in Chapter 8, Restoring SQL Server Databases.
+Restore operations are detailed in Chapter 9, Restoring SQL Server Databases.
 When performing the restore, ensure that Restore with recovery is ON.
 The time required to restore the database depends on its size and the capabilities of your environment.

 Caution!
 DO NOT perform log backups on the primary database after restore.
-Doing so will prevent you from applying logs to the secondary database(s) and will prevent the secondary databases from joining the AAG.
+This prevents you from applying logs to the secondary databases and prevent the secondary databases from joining the AAG.